ObstacleSM/documentation/game-mode-script-structure.md

 #Setting S_HiddenSetting   25  as "<hidden>"           ///<   Invisible by the players
 ```

-The `#Setting` is used to allow the server hoster and the players to change the rules of your mode.
+The `#Setting` directive is used to allow the server hoster and the players to change the rules of your mode.
 The examples only use the type Integer, but you can also use `Real`, `Boolean` and `Text`.
 The server hoster can edit any script settings in the playlist file or with a server controller.
 The players can start a vote to change the value of the settings that are not hidden.